 Network Investment & Access

-From 2018-2020 alone, Charter extended its network to reach an additional 2.5 million new homes and businesses, about a third in rural areas.
+In 2021 alone, Charter extended its network to reach more than 1.1 million additional homes and small businesses across the country, about 30% in rural areas.

 Investing In Innovation & Infrastructure